How It Works

 error while outputting the charts, your options are:

-Multiple types of issue scans are then performed - see detected issue types for the full list.
+Multiple types of issue scans are then performed - see for the full list.

 Sandworm retrieves CVE vulnerabilities via your package manager's command-line tool, by reading the results of npm audit